-The Canvas gradebook has many features that are useful for providing feedback on various types of assessments and assignments.
+The Canvas gradebook has many features that are useful for providing feedback on assignments.

-Whenever you create a new graded assignment, you will get a corresponding column in your gradebook.
-Use the cells in the grade book to input grades for your assignments.
-All assignments must be entered as points, but you can change how the students see the grade in their gradebook (e.g. percentage, letter grade, etc.) or you can 'Mute' the column so students won’t see the grade at all.
+Whenever you create a new graded assignment, including graded discussions, you will get a corresponding column in your gradebook.
+Use the cells in the gradebook to input grades for your assignments.
+All assignment grades must be entered as points, but you can change how the students see the grade in their gradebook (e.g. percentage, letter grade, etc.) or you can 'Mute' the column so students won’t see the grade at all.
 (You can always ‘unmute,’ or reveal, the grades to students later.)

 You can provide feedback and comments on an assignment by clicking on the comment icon in the corner of a gradebook cell.
 Comments are great for short notes and questions.
 Students can respond to your comments, and the conversation can continue for the duration of the course.
 The comment will appear on the Dashboard, on their “Grades” pages and in the comment stream of the SpeedGrader display for the assignment.

-SpeedGrader is a Canvas tool that lets you quickly preview, comment and/or annotate a student’s assignment submission.
-Using the SpeedGrader and the DocViewer toolbar, you can mark up and add comments.
-Note: If you use the SpeedGrader, make sure you tell your students to click the View Feedback link when they view their submission grade in order to see all annotations and comments made on their assignment.
+SpeedGrader is a Canvas tool that lets you quickly preview, comment and annotate a student’s assignment submission.
+Using the SpeedGrader and the DocViewer toolbar, you can mark up and add comments to the submission.
+Note: If you use the SpeedGrader, make sure to tell your students to click the View Feedback link when they view their submission grade in order to see all annotations and comments made on their assignment.

-If the assignment being graded is a TurnItIn assignment, you can access the TurnItIn Originality score and report by clicking on the TurnItIn score icon in the gradebook.
-Once you view the TurnItIn Originality report, you can use the TurnItIn Grademark tools to provide annotated comments and feedback.
+If the assignment being graded is a Turnitin assignment, you can access the Turnitin Originality score and report by clicking on the TurnItIn score icon in the gradebook.
+Once you view the Turnitin Originality report, you can use the Turnitin Grademark tools or use the DocViewer to provide annotated comments and feedback.